tamascsaba/jsconf-2024-presentation/slides/slides.md

 <!--

+Did you know how it is possible to estimate your maximum performance with JavaScript?

 Let's use our most important muscle which is our brain.

 I prefer the first epley method it is quite good for benchpresses.